 The present work has covered the basic aspects of Black Lion, a communication architecture that can be configured to provide an integral SW-sim functionality.
-BL is currently supporting validation and verification activities for an ongoing interplanetary mission.
+Black Lion is currently supporting validation and verification activities for an ongoing interplanetary mission.
 Yet, what makes the architecture interesting is its flexibility and its scalability.
 These features are in turn granted by the adoption of modern software tools and techniques.
 An abstracted communication layer across a diversity of nodes is achieved by means of a unique central controller and two generic APIs attached to each of the nodes.
-Currently, these APIs have been implemented for nodes whose heterogeneity spans from: multithreaded vs. single-threaded nodes, asynchronous vs. synchronous nodes, as well as for a variety of programming languages: Python, C and C++.
+Currently, these APIs have been implemented for nodes whose heterogeneity spans from: multithreaded vs. single-threaded nodes, asynchronous vs. synchronous nodes, little-endian vs. big endian nodes, as well as a variety of programming languages: Python, C and C++.
 The C# counterpart of the APIs is currently under development.
-Other tested features of BL are cross-platform compatibility and distributed system (i.e. multi-machine) capabilities.
-Ongoing and future work encompasses: